cloudinary/cloudinary-go/CONTRIBUTING.md

 Try to write a test that reproduces the problem you're trying to fix or describes a feature you would like to build.

 We definitely appreciate pull requests that highlight or reproduce a problem, even without a fix.

+See [TEST.md](TEST.md) for additional information about tests writing.

 #### Write Code